-The reasons for the age-related decline in androgens are:
+The reasons for the age-related decrease in androgens are:

-- reduction of enzymes of the metabolic pathway of testosterone synthesis;
+- reduction of enzymes in the metabolic pathway of testosterone synthesis;

 - dysregulation in the hypothalamus-pituitary system;

-- genetic predisposition associated with the amount of GAG-repeat in the androgen receptor gene.
+- genetic predisposition associated with the number of GAG repeats in the androgen receptor gene.